Early Signs Your Marriage Is Falling Apart

 When your partner talks, do you roll your eyes, sneer, or make caustic comments?
 People who have a healthy relationship value each other’s opinions and thoughts and do not mind listening to the other’s viewpoint with patience and understanding.
 This is even more important when they disagree.

 No matter how annoying your partner’s argument may be, they deserve your attention, time, understanding, and respect.
-If you feel that you and your partner are becoming intolerant of each other’s feelings or thoughts, chances are that your marriage is getting into trouble.
+If you feel that you and your partner are becoming intolerant of each other’s feelings or thoughts, then chances are that your marriage is getting into trouble.

 3. You Are Both Becoming Rigid in Your Arguments

 Do you rush to defend your viewpoint during every argument with your spouse?
 Do your discussions become endless sagas of heated comments in which neither of you concedes, but only protects their own position?

 A highly defensive and rigid stance in an argument signals that you do not want to participate in a fair discussion with your partner.
 If every debate leaves you justifying your actions or behavior, it is possible that the foundation of your marriage is under stress, which could lead to a failed marriage and eventual divorce if not addressed.